abdulsahad/Flappy_Bird/README.md

 Hi everyone!
-This is the our project of flapp bird game.
+This is the our project of flappy bird game.